 Packing List for Beginner Backpackers

-I traded my large 6-person tent for a smaller 2-person Coleman tent, I bought a synthetic 20-degree mummy bag, and I borrowed a backpack, stove, and water filter.
+I also wasn’t concerned about how heavy my pack was because I was only going out for one night.
+In preparation for my first backpacking trip I traded my large 6-person tent for a smaller, lighter 2-person Coleman tent.
+I bought a synthetic 20-degree mummy bag, and I borrowed a backpack, stove, and water filter.
 The rest of my gear I cobbled together from what I already had available.
 I used an inflatable swimming pool floaty for my sleeping pad, I brought a spoon and fork from my cutlery drawer, and a small flashlight (I didn’t know about headlamps yet!).
-It wasn’t until I started backpacking on a regular basis that I began upgrading my gear.
+For my first few backpacking trips this system worked for me.

-But, it still took a while before I felt confident in my gear choices.
-The amount of gear that I thought I needed to be a “real backpacker” was overwhelming and expensive, and finding the gear that worked for me took a lot of trial and error.
-I bought a lot of gear that I ended up not using because I found that cheaper “hacks” worked just as well, or better than, the expensive, carefully engineered ultra-lightweight equipment.
-More importantly, I learned what equipment was worth the investment (tent, sleeping bag, and backpack), what equipment can be shared (water filter, stove), and what equipment can be hacked, multi-purposed, or bought inexpensively (sleeping pad, cutlery and kitchen essentials, and water bottles).
+In the beginning I bought a lot of gear that I ended up not using because I found that cheaper “hacks” worked just as well, or better than, the expensive, carefully engineered ultra-lightweight equipment.
+More importantly, I learned what equipment was worth the investment (tent, sleeping bag, sleeping pad, and backpack), what equipment can be shared (water filter, stove), and what equipment can be hacked, multi-purposed, or bought inexpensively (kitchen essentials, and water bottles).

 - Tent, bivvy sack, or alternate shelter (My personal tent is the Big Agnes Fly Creek)

 - Sleeping bag with an EN tested temperature rating that meets the predicted nighttime low temperatures.
+My favorite bag is the Sierra Designs Cloud 20- it is so comfy!
 (You don’t need to purchase multiple bags, you can always unzip a warmer bag or add a liner to a lighter bag.
 I prefer down sleeping bags because they are lighter and pack smaller than synthetic bags.)

 - Sleeping pad (I love my Klymit Insulated Static V inflatable pad)